civvic/bridget/packages/nbinspect-lab/docs/API.md

 ## Overview

-The NBInspect Lab extension provides a global `$Ren` API for Python widgets to monitor and interact with notebook state changes.
+The NBInspect Lab extension provides a global `$Nb` API for Python widgets to monitor and interact with notebook state changes.
 This API maintains compatibility with the VSCode extension.

-## Global API: `window.$Ren`
+## Global API: `window.$Nb`

-The `$Ren` object is available in the browser's global scope and provides the following methods:
+The `$Nb` object is available in the browser's global scope and provides the following methods:

 ### `addStateObserver(callback)`
 Subscribe to notebook state changes.